MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/provide-consent-office365.md

     A textbox to enter the security group IDs is displayed.

-4. (Optional) In the textbox, Enter the security group IDs of users who want to opt out of sharing their communication and collaboration data.
+4. (Optional) In the textbox, enter the security group IDs of users who want to opt out of sharing their communication and collaboration data.

     > [!NOTE]
     > Individual users can opt out too.
 For more information, see [Turn off data sharing with Dynamics 365 applications](who-knows-whom.md#turn-off-data-sharing-with-dynamics-365-applications)